Top Tips for New Runners in Lockdown

-Your 2017 new year’s resolutions may include starting running.
-But how can you ensure that running becomes part of your life rather than part of your January penance?
-If you’ve just started running in 2017, here are our top tips to get you hooked!
+Lockdown may have put a stop to your normal sport and led you to go out running for the first time in a while.
+But how can you ensure that running becomes part of your life rather than just a lockdown penance?
+If you’ve just started running recently, here are our top tips to get you hooked!

 Slowly does it

 As with most forms of exercise, the best way is to build up gradually.
 Start by running however long you can manage (maybe once or twice a week) even if it’s only a few minutes.
 Then add no more than 10% every week.
 A combination of running and walking is fine at first in fact some coaches (such as Jeff Galloway) advise this method even for experienced runners.
 Don’t worry about pace, speed will improve naturally as your body acclimatises to running more.

 If you build up too quickly, you’re bound to get injured and/or feel demotivated.

 Run with a flatmate or family member if you can